 On that same night, the Whalers beat the Blues 5-2 for their 400th win in franchise history.
 It took them 18 games into their 14th NHL to hit this milestone.

-Teppo Numminen became the all-time leader in games played by a defenseman in Phoenix Coyotes history, on Nov.
+Teppo Numminen became the all-time leader in games played by a defenseman in Phoenix Coyotes history on Nov.
 18, 1996, when he appeared 565th contest against the Red Wings.
-He broke the previous record held by Randy Carlyle, who played in 564 games while the franchise in Winnipeg.
+He broke the previous record held by Randy Carlyle, who played in 564 games while the franchise was in Winnipeg.

-Eric Lindros scored his 300th career goal, on this same night, in the Rangers’ 6-2 victory over the Atlanta Thrashers.
+On this same night, Eric Lindros scored his 300th career goal in the Rangers’ 6-2 victory over the Atlanta Thrashers.
 The milestone came with the 12th hat trick of his career and first with New York.

 Happy Birthday to You

 Nov.
-18 is the birth date of 16 players who have skated at least one game in the NHL.
-The most successful of this lot are Bill Hajt (69), Lane Lambert (56), Jocelyn Lemieux (53), Kamil Kreps (36) and Cal Clutterbuck (33).
+18 is the birth date of 17 players who have skated at least one game in the NHL.
+The most successful of this lot are Bill Hajt (), L70ane Lambert (57), Jocelyn Lemieux (54), Kamil Kreps (37), Cal Clutterbuck (34), and Jacob Bryson (24).